Core App Dashboard: How to build a single source of truth system dashboard for your business

 6. Keeping everyone on the same page

 Its goal is to give users all the information they require about their projects, businesses, workers, and clients.
-The items are prioritized while the elements are displayed according to each user's position within the organization.
+The items are prioritized, while the elements are displayed according to each user's position within the organization.

 7. Identifying areas for improvement

 Companies use dashboards to monitor their performance and spot areas for development.
 Real-time insights on important variables like sales, customer happiness, and employee efficiency are available to businesses.
-Users can monitor a wide range of metrics, including:

 Businesses can monitor these data and spot places where they are falling short of their objectives or where there are process bottlenecks.
 For example, if the dashboard indicates that staff productivity has fallen, the company can look into the reason why and take appropriate action.